Claude on Amazon Bedrock: Everything You Need to Know

 CloudWatch

-Automatic logging of invocation metrics, latency, token consumption, and error rates without any extra setup.
+Automatic logging of invocation metrics, latency, token consumption, and error rates without extra setup.

 Workflows